IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 The operators and their operands would be deployed in the cluster.

-- You can edit `OperandRegistry` instances to update operators.
-For more detail, you can check [How to update OperandRegistry](../design/how-to-update-operandregistry)
 - You can edit `OperandConfig` instances to update operands.
-For more detail, you can check [How to update OperandConfig](../design/how-to-update-operandconfig)
+For more details, you can check [How to update OperandConfig](../design/how-to-update-operandconfig)